Choosing the Right Shoes for Back Pain

-The spine specialists at Spine Institute of North America are here to help.
+The spine specialists at Metropolitan Pain & Spine Institute are here to help.
 Our team of spine experts is prepared to get to the root of your back pain.
 We will find the exact cause for your back pain and use the least invasive method to relieve your pain fast and effectively with the goal to maintain long-term relief.

 This content was medically reviewed by Baher Yanni, M.D, on February 7th, 2019.